 - There is a cafeteria at the Jamestown Settlement, but during the winter, it operates on a limited basis.
 What food there was didn’t look all that great and was expensive, so I’d recommend packing a picnic lunch, perhaps sandwiches from The Cheese Shop.

-- It took us about 15 minutes to drive to Jamestown from the Williamsburg Residence Inn; from March to November, a free shuttle will take you to and from the Williamsburg Visitors Center.
+- It took us about 15 minutes to drive to Jamestown from Williamsburg.
+There is no longer a free shuttle between the two locations.

 Like this post?
 You might also enjoy:

 - Tips for visiting Colonial Williamsburg with kids